 For this problem, the testing would involve executing the program using a series of different count values and ensure that the π estimate is reasonable and improves with higher count values.

 Below are some quiz questions and project suggestions based on this chapter.

-- 1) Can a multidimensional array simultaneously hold both integer and real values (yes/no)? - 2) Multiple choice: what is the order of the indexes? - a) (row, column)
+1) Can a multidimensional array simultaneously hold both integer and real values (yes/no)?

 Chapter 14 ► Multidimensional Arrays